tpenland/CommandDispatcher/samples/README.md

 ## Pre-requisites

-The following are required to run the DeviceRegistry sample:
-    - A running MQTT broker such as AIO MQ or Mosquitto
-    - An MQTT tool such as the mosquitto client command line utilities (i.e. mosquitto_sub and mosquitto_pub) or MQTT Explorer that will enable viewing topics and publishing messages.
+The only external requirement is access to an MQTT broker.
+Currently, the CommandDispatcher library does not support authentication to the server, so the MQTT broker must run in unauthenticated or anonymous mode.
+For a simple, light-weight broker that can be run in a container, see the instructions for running Mosquitto MQTT broker [here](../tools/mqtt/README.md).

 ## Execution